 His latest feature documentaries include REAL BOY, for which he was awarded the Karen Schmeer Excellence in Documentary Editing Award at the 2016 Independent Film Festival Boston (IFFBoston 2016), and the James Lyons Editing Award For Documentary Feature at the 2016 Woodstock Film Festival, followed by national broadcast on PBS’ Independent Lens.

 SPARK: A Burning Man Story, premiered at the 2013 South by Southwest (SXSW) Film Festival, was an official selection to both Seattle International and Ashland Independent film festivals, and was the opening-night film of the 2013 San Francisco DocFest.

 The Revolutionary Optimists was awarded the Hilton Worldwide LightStay Sustainability Award at the 2013 Sundance Film Festival and aired nationally on PBS’ Independent Lens, followed by ITVS Community Cinema screenings and a national theatrical release.
 The film was also nominated for a 2014 News and Documentary Emmy® Award.

-Other recent work includes Ask Not (San Francisco International Film Festival, MoMA NY, PBS’ Independent Lens), National Geographic EXPLORER: Inside Guantanamo (Emmy® nomination for Best Documentary, 2010) and Ready, Set, Bag!
+Other recent work includes Ask Not (San Francisco International Film Festival, MoMA NY, PBS’ Independent Lens), Daddy Don’t Go (DOC NYC, Cleveland International Film Festival, STARZ Network) and Ready, Set, Bag!
 (Los Angeles International Film Festival).

 He continues to edit on a freelance basis throughout the San Francisco Bay area, and is also available for story consultation.